mixu/markdown-styles-lambda/input/readme.md

 At the end of the file we are assigning `lambda.snsHandler('PushEvent')` to `exports.handler`.
 AWS will invoke this function when a Github SNS event arrives; it is a simple wrapper that calls `lambda.exec` to run the relevant tasks when a Github `PushEvent` is received.

 The built-in functions stream files directly from Github without writing them to disk.
-Instead, every file is represented by an object with a couple of keys (`path`, `contents`, `stat`).
-See the full API docs below for more information.
+Each file is represented by an object with a couple of keys (`path`, `contents`, `stat`).
+See the [full API docs](#api) below for more information.

 You can easily write your own tasks operations; they just need to be object mode streams that take a single object with the aforementioned keys and that change the keys in some way (convert the content to markdown, change the output path etc.). [`pipe-iterators`](https://github.com/mixu/pipe-iterators) provides a bunch of shortcuts for writing object mode streams.